Tuesday, September 28, 2010

 You might also say that you are a “little Lazarus.”
 As God’s beloved, forgiven child, you are “one whom God helps.”
 And hearing that name Lazarus, you can’t help but think about another Lazarus in the Bible.
 Jesus had a friend named Lazarus whom he raised to life again.
 Beforehand, he spoke to Lazarus’ sister Martha and said, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”
 (John 11:25-26) Jesus makes us into little Lazaruses as he raises us to new life.
 We have new life now, as St. Paul says in Romans 6, “We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.”
 And we also are looking forward to eternal life in heaven, as Paul says in Romans 8, “If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.”

 Most of us will never be as destitute as Lazarus was in today’s Gospel.
 But at one time or another we have all received bad things in our life.
 We may not be covered in sores.
 We may not be starving and begging outside the home of Bill Gates.
 But we are beggars nonetheless.
 We deserve nothing because of our sinfulness.
-But God in his grace and mercy “executes justice for the oppressed...gives food to the hungry...sets the prisoners free...opens the eyes of the blind...lifts up those who are bowed down...watches over the sojourners...upholds the widow and the fatherless.”
-(Psalm 146) All of this is fulfilled in the promise of forgiveness through Christ Jesus who became sin for us “so that in him we might become the righteousness of God.”
-(2 Cor.
-5:21) All of this is fulfilled as he welcomes us to his table, where we are fed with much more than crumbs.
+But God in his grace and mercy comforts us with his steadfast love.
+Jesus welcomes us to his table, where we are fed with much more than crumbs.
 Our hungry hearts receive the very body and blood of our Savior.
 And there is a place reserved for us at Abraham’s side, at that eternal feast in heaven where we will be comforted just like Lazarus.

-When that day comes, most of us will not be remembered here, except among our family and few friends.
+When that day comes, most of us will not be remembered here, except perhaps among our family and few friends.
 Earlier, I said that it won’t matter what people think of you when you die.
 But that’s not entirely true.
 What people think of you won’t get you into heaven.
 But I would hope that we all want to leave some sort of lasting legacy behind.
 I would hope that the most important thing we all want to leave our children is not an estate, but a life that testified to a belief in the Crucified and Risen Savior.
-Your name may never be spoken of in the same breath as Bill Gates, Paul Allen, or Donald Trump.
-Your name may never be spoken of in the same breath as Paul, Augustine, or Luther.
+Your name may never be spoken of in the same breath as Bill Gates or Paul Allen.
+Your name may never be spoken of in the same breath as Paul of Tarsus, Augustine of Hippo, or Luther of Wittenberg.
 But when your name is remembered, may it be remembered as one who gave all glory to God for giving you the name “Christian,” and one who, through the love of Christ, was able to serve all the Lazaruses laid outside your gate.